Sixth Circuit Finds Albanian-Speaking Petitioner Filed Frivolous Asylum Application

 The facts relevant to the petitioner’s appeal go back to 2008, when the petitioner filed a “Form I-589” “Application for Asylum and for Withholding of Removal” with the U.S. Citizenship and Immigration Services.
 Pursuant to this form, applicants can request the following three types of relief: 1) asylum; 2) withholding of removal; and 3) protection according to the U.N.
 Convention Against Torture.
 The petitioner requested all three forms of relief on his I-589 Form.

-Petitioner Interviewed by Immigration Officials Using Albanian Interpreter.
+Albanian Petitioner Interviewed by Immigration Officials Using an English to Albanian Interpreter.

 Several months later, petitioner was interviewed by an asylum officer using an Albanian interpreter.
 In 2010, the asylum officer denied the petitioner’s application on the grounds that he had “failed to demonstrate by clear and convincing evidence that the application was filed within one year of his last arrival” in the United States.
 According to the officer, the petitioner was unable to provide any travel records or receipts documenting his arrival to substantiate his claim that he crossed the border into Texas in 2007.